POG Introduces the Best Camping Chairs Yet

-Most camping chairs seating surfaces are made of polyester or nylon material that is soft, flexible and supportive as well as durable.
-Some use mesh as well that helps you stay cool in the summer heat.
+Most portable camping chairs seating surfaces are made of polyester or nylon material that is soft, flexible and supportive as well as durable.
+Some use mesh that helps you stay cool in the summer heat.
 These manmade materials stand up well in the outdoors and are lighter and more durable than the cotton canvas used by our parents.

 Step 2: Weight

 As with most things, with backpacking chairs the report tradeoffs involved in finding the right chair for you.
 Oftentimes the lightest chairs are not always the most stable nor the most comfortable.
 You will find that the lightest weight chairs are usually made of the highest quality material.
 The lightest chairs are also usually more expensive options.
 Backpackers will tend to want the lightest weight chair possible.

 Modern backpackers, particularly ultralight backpackers seek out extremely lightweight gear.
 There are compromises with light weight, however most find the tradeoff is worth it.
 Where backpackers are not willing to compromise is on strength and durability.
 Few backpackers are willing to spend and a carrying a chair that when they reach camp will fail to provide the comfort they are expecting.

 Backpackers also want a chair that sets up quickly and easily.
 They’re not interested in spending their first 30 minutes in camp struggling with a chair that is difficult to set up.
 The best option would be a chair with a simple shock-cord frame, and durable nylon seating surface that sets over the frame much like a hammock.